matmcreative/Mission_To_Mars_Web_Scrape_Dashboard/README.md

 ### Mars Facts

 * Visit the Mars Facts webpage [here](https://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

-* Use Pandas to convert the data to a HTML table string.

 ```
 #facts table setup
 fact_url = 'https://space-facts.com/mars/'